irods/python-irodsclient/README.md

 ```

 The following Python client code will run the rule and produce the
-appropriate output in the irods server log:
+appropriate output in the iRODS server log:

 ```
     r = irods.rule.Rule( session, rule_file = 'native1.r')
     r.execute()
 ```

-With release v1.1.1, not only can we target a specific rule engine
+Since v1.1.1, not only can we target a specific rule engine
 instance by name (which is useful when more than one is present), but we
 can also use a file-like object for the `rule_file`
 parameter: